-Norwegian large scale fish farming technology have spread to most regions where salmonids today is being produced.
+Norwegian large scale fish farming technology has spread to most regions where salmonids today is being produced.
 Further, as farms in warmer waters scale up their operation, Norway is a preferred place to look for new solutions.

 Feeding and monitoring

-“This is an ongoing process for us, we will develop our management with the help of modern technology that today is in use at Norwegian farms”, states mr. Øvereng.
+“This is an ongoing process for us, we will develop our management with the help of modern technology that today is in use at Norwegian farms”, states Mr. Øvereng.